 As you shop, it’s a good idea to check into your professional memberships to see if they offer discounted benefits plans as a perk.

 For example, both the International Association of Certified Home Inspectors (InterNACHI®) and the American Society of Home Inspectors (ASHI) offer member-only discounts with specific insurers for medical, dental, vision, life, accident, disability insurance, and more.

 Both organizations also offer discounts on Errors and Omissions (E&O) and General Liability (GL) insurance, which are both must-haves for home inspectors.
 AHIT does too.
-Be sure to check out our discounted home inspector insurance with Elite MGA.
+Be sure to check out our discounted home inspector insurance with OREP.

 You might also consider looking into the membership benefits available through the National Association for the Self-Employed (NASE).
 It may be worth joining to qualify for discounted insurance rates.